sdmp/sdmp.github.io/index.md

 ## Get involved

 * Read through this entire document and make sure it is human-readable, consistent, and sane.
-* [File issues][issues] if you find anything wrong or questionable.
+* [File issues][issues] if you find anything wrong or questionable and just want to let us know.
-* Create [pull requests][pullrequest] if you want to propose a fix, including spelling or grammar errors!
+* Create [pull requests][pullrequest] if you want to propose a fix.
+Spelling and grammar corrections are welcome!
 * If you have questions, you can even [file issues][issues] for those, too!

 ---